Unity-Technologies/Addressables-Sample/README.md

   1. Make sure that the core Unity asset pack(s) are downloaded.
   2. Configure our custom InternalIdTransformFunc, which converts internal ids to their respective asset pack location.
   3. Then load assets using the Addressables API (we do this in LoadObject.cs).
-9. When ready to build, select “Build App Bundle (Google Play)” in Build Settings.
-Then click “Build”.
-This will create all of our custom asset packs along with the core unity asset packs.
+9. When ready to build the Android App Bundle, open File > Build Settings and click “Build”.
+This will create all of our custom asset packs along with the core Unity asset packs.
   - If you want to upload the App Bundle to the Google Play Console, make sure that you are doing a release build.